EthicalSource/ethicalsource.dev/content/blog/contributor-covenant-stewardship.md

 +++
-title = "Organization for Ethical Source Takes on Stewardship of Contributor Covenant" summary = "The Ethical Source community will draw on global voices and perspectives to evolve and reimagine Contributor Covenant."
+title = "Organization for Ethical Source Takes on Stewardship of Contributor Covenant" summary = "The Ethical Source community will draw on global voices and perspectives to evolve and reimagine Contributor Covenant." slug = "contributor-covenant-stewardship" bylineDate = "May 27, 2021" bylineAuthor = ""
 +++

 <time>May 27, 2021</time>